 B. In the case of non-student groups, the application form is to be submitted through the department head to the Vice President with jurisdiction of the

-sponsoring unit, and thence, if recommended by that Vice President, to the Vice President for Development, Alumni and Community Engagement.
+sponsoring unit, and thence, if recommended by that Vice President, to the Vice President for Development and Alumni Relations.

 C. In the case of the student groups, the application form is to be submitted to the Coordinator of Student Organizations.
 The Coordinator will review the request for compliance with the Center for Student Activities and Leadership Development policies and make a recommendation to the Director of Center for Student Activities and Leadership Development.
 The Director, after consultation with the Dean of Students, may recommend the event to the Vice President for Student Affairs.
-If approved by that Vice President, the applications shall then be forwarded to the Vice President for Development, Alumni and Community Engagement.
+If approved by that Vice President, the applications shall then be forwarded to the Vice President for Development and Alumni Relations.

-D. The Vice President for Development, Alumni and Community Engagement shall be responsible for: (1) advising the sponsoring entity of final approval or disapproval of any Game of Chance; and (2) preparing and submitting any State licensing requests or registration forms.
+D. The Vice President for Development and Alumni Relations shall be responsible for: (1) advising the sponsoring entity of final approval or disapproval of any Game of Chance; and (2) preparing and submitting any State licensing requests or registration forms.

 E. In case of a Game of Chance which involves a State licensing or registration fee, a check in the appropriate amount made payable to the State of Michigan shall accompany the application.
 Funds for such check shall be provided by the sponsoring University entity.

-The Vice President for Development, Alumni and Community Engagement shall be responsible for preparing and submitting any state licensing requests or registration forms.
+The Vice President for Development and Alumni Relations shall be responsible for preparing and submitting any state licensing requests or registration forms.
 Fees change from time to time and are set by the State of Michigan Charitable Gaming Division, Act 382 of the Public Acts of 1972, as amended.

 1. There are two types of regular licenses.
 Only one regular license may be obtained per organization.
 For large Bingo, a license can entitle a qualified organization to conduct Bingo on the same day each week from the date of issuance through the last day of February.
 Prizes shall not exceed the sum of $500 in any single game of Bingo, and the aggregate amount of all prizes offered or given on all games played shall not exceed $2,000 for the occasion or, for a lower fee, a license for small Bingo can entitle a qualified organization to conduct Bingo games on the same day each week from the date of issuance through the last day of February.
 The aggregate retail value of all prizes or merchandise awarded on a single day shall not exceed $300, with the total value of all prizes awarded for a single Bingo game not to exceed $25 value.B.
 Millionaire Parties